 Champagne Reef is considered the number one diving and snorkelling site in Dominica.
 Snorkelers will love seeing thousands of warm bubbles emitted from geothermal springs that vent gases through the water.

-While snorkelling in the reef, it is common to see hawksbill turtles, lobsters, sponges, parrot fish, and more.
+While snorkelling in the reef is expect to see hawksbill turtles, lobsters, sponges, parrot fish, and more.
 It is mesmerising to watch the sea life in their natural habitat!
-Diving responsibly and protecting the marine environment are top priorities at Champagne Reef, so make sure to follow your guides’ instructions.
+Diving responsibly and protecting the marine environment are top priorities at Champagne Reef, so follow your guides’ instructions.

 Mourne Watt